Mirellonomikon/Mirellonomikon/README.md

 ### What I'm up to

 - 🌱 Learning bits of everything so that I can keep up to date with the newest programming trends
-- 🤖 Exploring AI and experimenting with LLMs
+- 🤖 Exploring AI and experimenting with various audio, image and text models.

 ### Let's Connect